tfv20001/Tomas-Verardi-Website/index.md

 ---
-title: Tomas Verardi's Portfolio test
+title: Tomas Verardi's Portfolio
 ---

-sdfsdjfgjsdjjsdgjsd
+I am a senior mechanical engineering student at the University of Connecticut graduating in December of 2025 with a GPA of 3.92.
+I am passionate about design and manufacturing in aerospace, with a focus on making a large immpact.